-Pregnancy is right around the time I discovered this punch.
-But since I couldn’t remember what was in the one I’d had all those years before when I had pregnant brain, I created this one.
+Pregnancy is right around the time I discovered this Easy Strawberry punch.
+One of my colleagues made this Easy Strawberry Punch for our Stampede party at work.
+But since I couldn’t remember what was in the one I’d had all those years before when I had pregnant brain, I created this one and it’s become my go to east party punch.
 But what I did recall was the frozen strawberries because they were awesome AND they do double duty as ice cubes!
 I’m sure I’m pretty close to the original because this punch is so good!

-Seriously… this punch is soo good that you don’t even miss the alcohol.
+Seriously… this non alcoholic party punch is soo good that you don’t even miss the alcohol.
 It’s got this champagne-like bubbly and fizzy thing happening and it’s the perfect punch recipe for kids.
 It’s also the ultimate party punch!
-I serve it at all my kids’ birthday parties and family BBQ’s.
+I serve it at all my kids’ birthday parties and family BBQ’s and it gets requested all the time.
 And, although it’s non alcoholic, it’s totally spikeable, if you so desire.
 But I’m more of a wine gal, so I’m perfectly happy to drink this punch sans alcohol (in between glasses of wine)!

 And if you have leftover punch, make popsicles!
 This punch makes the most excellent homemade ice pops!

 I’m all about reinventing leftovers so I made ice pops with my leftover punch and they were super yummy!
 I don’t like waste and if you feel the same, follow my Leftovers Reinvented Board on Pinterest for more great leftover ideas.

 It was the spiked wedding punch